History Park: Management

+History

-HSJ traces its origins back to 1945, when local volunteer Clyde Arbuckle was appointed to the honorary position of San José City Historian; Arbuckle had no formal training, but was well-known for his keen interest in local history.
+In 1945, volunteer Clyde Arbuckle was appointed to the honorary position of San José City Historian; Arbuckle had no formal training, but was well known for his keen interest in local history.
 In 1949, a temporary replica of the first State House was built in San Jose Civic Plaza to celebrate the centennial of the first Legislature of California.
 Arbuckle curated a well-received exhibit of local history shown with the State House replica.
 The replica was moved to the Santa Clara County Fairgrounds in 1950 and became the State House Museum, where Arbuckle served as the first curator, collecting local historic artifacts.
 So much material was donated that an annex, built in 1958 to house additional items, was full by 1962.

 The Historical Museum of San José, managed by the city of San Jose, was founded in 1949 simultaneously with the State House centennial activities.
 In 1965, Theron Fox persuaded the city of San Jose to set aside 16 acre at the south end of Kelley Park to house the San José Historical Museum, intended to be a historical reconstruction of a small town, which opened on June 18, 1971.
 The San Jose Historical Museum Association was also founded in 1971 to administer Historical Museum activities.
 The architectural firm of Churchill & Zlatunich were retained to develop a master plan for the site by July 1, 1972.
-By February 1972, the museum was averaging over 1,000 visitors per month; admission prices were modest, at a maximum of $0.25 per adult ($1 for an annual pass).
+By February 1972, the museum was averaging over 1,000 visitors per month.

 On February 24, 1977, the half-scale replica of the Electric Light Tower was placed upright, and later that year, on September 25, the first major buildings were dedicated on the site, including the replica Pacific Hotel and historic Umbarger House.
-By 1980, the Historical Museum had brought onsite the Associated Oil Company Gas Station, Chiechi House, Coyote Post Office, Dashaway Stables, Doctor's Office, Empire Fire House, Print Shop, and Steven's Ranch Fruit Barn, although not all of them were open to the public; admission prices had risen modestly to $0.50 per adult.
+By 1980, the Historical Museum had brought onsite the Associated Oil Company Gas Station, Chiechi House, Coyote Post Office, Dashaway Stables, Doctor's Office, Empire Fire House, Print Shop, and Steven's Ranch Fruit Barn.

-The San José Historical Museum was spun off as the History San José nonprofit in 1998.
-HSJ manages History Park at Kelley Park from the upper floor of the Pacific Hotel in History Park, a replica of a historic hotel originally in downtown San Jose.
-HSJ is also responsible for the operation of the Peralta Adobe—Fallon House Historic Site and the Collection Center/Research Library & Archives, which are in downtown San Jose and Kelley Park, respectively.
+An agreement was reached in 2024 to include a house from an area farmed by Japanese American families for nearly 120 years.
+A home that once belonged to Eiichi Sakauye is the only building being saved as a new development clears the land of rows of crops, planters, historic barns, buildings and pump houses.